glycerine/gnatsd/health/ALGORITHM.md

 * Given: Let each server have a numeric integer rank, that is distinct and unique to that server.
-If necessary an extremely long true random number is used to break ties between server ranks, so that we may assert, with probability 1, that all ranks are distinct integers, and that each server, absent an in-force lease, can be put into a strict total order.
+If necessary an extremely long true random number is used to break ties between server ranks, so that we may assert, with probability 1, that all ranks are distinct.
+Server can be put into a strict total order.

 * Rule: The lower the rank is preferred for being the leader.

-* Ordering by rank then lease time: we order the pair (rank,leaseExpires) first by lowest rank, and then breaking any ties by largest leaseExpires time.
-If both leases have expired, then neither lease is accepted as a valid leader claim.

 ALLCALL Algorithm